FatamaOkasha/Machine_Learning_Journey/README.md

 # Machine Learning Journey

-This repository showcases my Machine Learning projects and assignments in my masters degree in Ai
+This repository showcases my Machine Learning projects and assignments in my masters degree in AI,  It includes implementations of core ML concepts, data analysis, and visualization using Python.

 ## Projects